RituRaniGithub/Statistical-Analysis-Of-Diabetes-Risk/README.md

 # Statistical Analysis of Diabetes Risk

 ## Objective
-The objective of this project is to statistically examine how demographic, clinical, lifestyle, and socioeconomic factors are associated with diabetes risk using health survey data.
-Through exploratory data analysis, hypothesis testing, and logistic regression, the analysis aims to identify key factors that remain strongly associated with diabetes risk after adjusting for multiple variables.
+The objective of this project is to statistically examine the association between demographic, clinical, lifestyle, and socioeconomic factors and diabetes risk using health survey data.
+Through exploratory data analysis, hypothesis testing, and logistic regression, the study aims to identify key factors that remain strongly associated with diabetes risk after adjusting for multiple variables.

----

 ## Questions Explored
 In this analysis, the following questions are explored: